The Women's Social & Political Union

 political demonstrations and deputations to Parliament, these activities ensured that it was very

 extensively photographed.
-Click here for some images from the movement.
+Click here for some pics from the movement.

-A branch of the WSPU opened at 8 Trinity Street (later 8 Claremont), Hastings.
+The Hastings branch of the WSPU opened at 8 Trinity Street.
 Miss Bowker was the Hastings branch secretary, but in 1912

 Two middle-class St Leonards ladies who joined the WSPU were Elsie Bowerman and